inowas/pyModelling/Optimization/readme.txt

 All parameters can be overridden with environment variables with the same name, where:

-    "HTTP_PROXY" and "HTTPS_PROXY": proxy ports if proxy server is used, "HOST_TEMP_FOLDER": folder on the host to which temporary model files will be written, "DOCKER_TEMP_FOLDER": folder in the docker containers to which temporary model files will be written, "MODEL_FILE_NAME": name of optimization-model input file that will be created, "RABBITMQ_HOST": rabbitmq server host,
+    "HTTP_PROXY" and "HTTPS_PROXY": proxy ports if proxy server is used, "MODEL_FILE_NAME": name of optimization-model input file that will be created, "OPTIMIZATION_DATA_FOLDER_AT_HOST": folder on the host to which temporary model files will be written, "OPTIMIZATION_DATA_FOLDER_IN_CONTAINER": folder in the docker containers to which temporary model files will be written, "RABBITMQ_HOST": rabbitmq server host,
     "RABBITMQ_PORT": rabbitmq server port,
     "RABBITMQ_VIRTUAL_HOST": rabbitmq server virtual host,